CAFAudit/audit-service/docs/en-us/Getting-Started.md

 The name of the event is included in the generated method name.
 In addition to the custom parameters (document id in this case), the caller must pass the `AuditChannel` object to be used, as well as the tenant id, user id, and correlation id.

-The method will throw an Exception if the audit event could not be stored for some reason (e.g. network failure).
+The method will throw an exception if the audit event could not be stored for some reason (for example, network failure).

 ### Verification Instructions

-Every time an `AuditLog` method is called a new row will be entered into the tenant's audit application table.
-The following figure shows the a tenant's `account_1` schema's `AuditSampleApp` table with an audit event entry with data for an audit event:
+Every time an `AuditLog` method is called, a new row is entered into the tenant's audit application table.
+The following figure shows a tenant's `account_1` schema's `AuditSampleApp` table with an audit event entry with data for an audit event:

 ![Tenant 1 with AuditSampleApp audit event entry](images/account_1AuditSampleAppData.png)

 ---

-## Links

-For more information on Chateau, go [here](https://github.hpe.com/caf/chateau).

-For more information on Vertica, go [here](https://my.vertica.com/).

-For more information on Apache Kafka, go [here](http://kafka.apache.org/).